planttheidea/react-parm/README.md

 ```

 The value assigned will be an object with `component` and `element` properties, which reflect the component and the DOM node for that component respectively.
 The `ref` string value passed will be the key that will be used in the assignment to the `instance`.

+## Why parm?

+PARM is an acronym, standing for Partial-Application React Method.
+Also, why not parm?
+It's delicious.

 ## Development